-- 10. In the Settings Based On list box, scroll down until question marks (?) appear next to Interrupt Request and Input/ Output Address in the Resource Settings group box. - 11.
-In the Resource Settings group box, select Interrupt Request, and then click the Change Settings button.
+10. In the Settings Based On list box, scroll down to Basic Configuration 0008.

+Question marks (?) will appear next to Interrupt Request and Input/Output Address in the Resource Settings group box.

+11. In the Resource Settings group box, select Interrupt Request, and then click the Change Settings button.